List of Junior Eurovision Song Contest winners

 Winning the Junior Eurovision Song Contest provides an opportunity for the winning artist(s) to capitalize on their success and surrounding publicity by launching or furthering their career.
-Some artists from Junior Eurovision have progressed later in their careers to participate in national finals for the Eurovision Song Contest or the main event proper, including Molly Sandén, Nevena Božović, the Tolmachevy Sisters, Lisa, Amy and Shelley (later known as OG3NE and Ogene), Stefania Liberakakis, Destiny Chukunyere, and Iru Khechanovi.
+Some artists from Junior Eurovision have progressed later in their careers to participate in national finals for the Eurovision Song Contest or the main event proper, including Molly Sandén, Nevena Božović, the Tolmachevy Sisters, Lisa, Amy and Shelley (later known as Ogene), Stefania Liberakakis, Destiny Chukunyere, Iru Khechanovi, and Bzikebi.

 Unlike the Eurovision Song Contest, the winning broadcaster of the previous year's Junior Eurovision Song Contest does not automatically receive the right to host the next edition, and until 2012 it was not tradition for it to host the next edition of the contest.
 This has been applied through since 2013, with only the 2015, 2018, and 2024 editions being held in a different country than the previous winner.
 Before 2012, with the exception of the first two years (2003 and 2004), the countries would bid for the privilege to host the next year's Junior Eurovision.